serverum/tproger-web-scraper/README.md

 Simple tproger.ru articles web-scraper (request + bs + csv)

 ### Usage of the web scraper
-1. settings.py - first you should fill it with desired data to scrape, BASE_URL & PAGES_NAME, insert desired pages names of the tproger to scrape
+1. settings.py - first you should fill it with desired data to scrape, BASE_URL & PAGES_NAME, insert desired category names of the tproger.ru

 ```
 BASE_URL = "https://tproger.ru/{tag}/page/{page_number}/" # Put any page you want to scrape